Volunteer with us on the islands of Maui and Lanaʻi:

 We’re always looking for dedicated people to join our activities!
 Please fill out our Volunteer Form to help us evaluate how to best integrate you into our specialized work.
 Once we receive your application, please allow two weeks for evaluation.

 Note: All training will be provided and you’ll be working closely with our team.
 We do not offer housing or transportation.
 We generally cannot sponsor you or help with obtaining U.S. visas.
 Unless you’re a visiting family who wants to volunteer on vacation or a local high school student, you must be 21 years or older.
-Vacationers are welcome at beach cleanups and on dune restoration days and possibly other projects, but we’ll need a 3-day commitment to other activities that require training since that’s rather time-consuming.
+Vacationers are welcome at beach cleanups and on dune restoration days and possibly other projects, but we’ll need a multi-day commitment to other activities that require training since that’s rather time-consuming.
 Nature is often unpredictable, plus activities vary due to ocean conditions and other events, so please allow scheduling flexibility.

 Mahalo for your interest!